 - Keep all your systems up-to-date with patches - Get rid of obsolete operating systems (esp.
-Windows XP) - Use the security features built into the hosts - Use the built-in host-based firewall (Do not turn it off) - See earlier discussion about anti-virus - Use strong authentication and crypto wherever possible - e.g. RSA keys instead of passwords for SSH authentication - Network-based detection and/or containment - Allows cleaning up machines once they are infected - User education.
+WinXP) - Use the security features built into the hosts - Such as the built-in Windows firewall (Do not turn it off) - Deploy anti-virus and keep it up-to-date - Use strong authentication and crypto where possible - e.g. RSA keys instead of passwords for ssh authentication - Network-based detection and/or containment - Allows cleaning up machines once they are infected - User education.
 No quick fix